layer5io/layer5-academy/content/challenges/11111111-1111-1111-1111-111111111111/cncf-observability-challenge-with/distributed-tracing-with-jaeger/content/getting-started/_index.md

 ---
-docType: "Chapter"
+id: "about-task"
-id: "About Task"
+title: "About Task"
 description: "This competition will challenge you to design an architecture diagram that demonstrates how Jaeger can be used to trace requests across a complex microservices architecture.
 You'll learn how to instrument your code, how to collect and analyze trace data, and how to visualize and interpret the results."
-chapterTitle: "About Task"
-title: "About Task"
 weight: 1
 ---